 Preventing eczema flare-ups involves identifying and avoiding personal triggers.
 Regular use of emollients and moisturisers is critical to maintain skin hydration and prevent cracks where irritants can penetrate.
 Select skincare products free of fragrances and dyes as they can exacerbate symptoms.

-Managing stress, a significant trigger, is essential for long-term eczema care.
+Managing stress is essential for long-term eczema care.
 Techniques like yoga, meditation or taking regular breaks can be beneficial.

 Knowledge is power when dealing with eczema, the better you understand your condition, the more prepared you are to manage it.
 Participating in support groups or online forums can provide additional guidance and create a sense of community.